OttoDIY/OttoNinja/README.md

 Alternatively you can use [Arduino Blocks (based on Google Blocly)](http://www.arduinoblocks.com/web/project/20999) and [Kittenblock (based on Scratch 3.0)](https://kittenbot-docs-en.readthedocs.io/en/latest/kittenbot/02InstallKittenblock.html)

 ## For the advanced programmer
-1. Download & Install Arduino IDE 1.8.5 version: https://www.arduino.cc/en/Main/Software also this driver if you have a clone board: http://www.wch.cn/download/CH341SER_EXE.html for PC, or http://www.wch.cn/download/CH341SER_MAC_ZIP.html for MAC
+1. [Download & Install Arduino IDE 1.8.5 version](https://www.arduino.cc/en/Main/Software) also [this driver if you have a clone board for PC] (http://www.wch.cn/download/CH341SER_EXE.html), [or for MAC](http://www.wch.cn/download/CH341SER_MAC_ZIP.html)
-2. Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed):
+2. Copy all libraries to C:\Users\user\Documents\Arduino\libraries (or wherever your library folder is installed)
-3. Open  for example Otto_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding USB port
+3. Open  for example OttoDIY_smooth_criminal.ino, make sure in tools you have "Board: Arduino Nano" "Processor ATmega328" and your Otto is connected to the corresponding USB port
 4. Upload code to your Otto and will dance!
 5. Make your own dance! just modify the Arduino .ino sketch code using same libraries and functions and do not forget to share.